2020 Hiring Trends - By Top Quality Recruitment

-Demand for critical roles will continue to outstrip supply, which will place more significant pressure on HR departments and recruitment processes to improve and deliver highly qualified talent in record time.
-This past year we have seen firsthand, high performing candidates receive multiple offers in their job search, as well as aggressive counteroffers as employers tried desperately to hang on to key talent, attracted away to other opportunities.
-Some candidates, with multiple options, elected to drop out of recruitment processes that became redundant and time-consuming, and companies lagged in their hiring decision.
+This past year, we have seen firsthand how high-performing candidates receive multiple offers in their job search and aggressive counteroffers as employers try desperately to hang on to key talent who is attracted away to other opportunities.
+Some candidates, with multiple options, elect to drop out of recruitment processes that become redundant and time-consuming, and companies lag in their hiring decisions.

 1. AI (Artificial Intelligence) in Hiring

 Recruitment by nature is labor-intensive, and many tasks, while mundane, are altogether necessary to recruit top talent.
-AI helps remove the most tedious tasks such as sourcing candidates, pre-screening, and manually screening resumes, which allows recruiters to focus on higher-level tasks such as conducting assessments and closing selected candidates.
-As technology improves and becomes, more affordable, even smaller companies will have access to AI tools to enhance their recruitment processes.
+AI helps remove the most tedious tasks, such as sourcing candidates, pre-screening, and manually screening resumes, which allows recruiters to focus on higher-level tasks such as conducting assessments and closing selected candidates.
+As technology improves and becomes more affordable, even smaller companies will have access to AI tools to enhance their recruitment processes.
 AI is designed to help recruiters do their job better, not replace recruiters.

-AI if used effectively, will:
+AI, if used effectively, will:

 Automate and speed up the candidate sourcing process.